 - Movement evaluation.

 - Tracings and templates

 - Static saddle fit evaluation with horse square and still

 - Dynamic evaluation of horse & rider.
 Please be prepared to ride!

 - Onsite adjustments to flocking; suggestions for padding or other alternatives as needed

 Conversions from Foam, Cair or Flair to wool

 Please call for inquiries regarding other repairs and pricing.

-Saddle fitting: includes tracings, static and dynamic fit, suggestions, and touch-up flocking up to 1.5 hours of my time. $95
+Saddle fitting: includes tracings, static and dynamic fit, suggestions, and touch-up flocking up to 1.5 hours of time. $85

 On-site flocking beyond minor touch ups: based on time and materials involved. $35-$85